Glossary

 Thermal process for extracting hydrogen from methane – this produces solid carbon instead of CO₂.

-Political guiding document of the German government for the development and scaling of a hydrogen economy in Germany.
+Stategy paper by the German government for the development and scaling of a hydrogen economy in Germany.
 The aim is to develop a market for green hydrogen, including infrastructure, production, import and use.
 The strategy is regularly adapted and updated in line with developments, most recently in 2023 with a stronger focus on industrial applications, international partnerships and the regulatory framework.

 Linking the energy sectors of electricity, heat, transport and industry through the joint and comprehensive use of energy in various forms.
 The aim is to increase the efficiency of the energy used.